Nobody wants to dig into a delicious meal to find lumps of flour or cornstarch in their gravy.

 Fortunately, you can use a few techniques to keep lumps from forming in the first place.
 And if you end up with lumpy gravy or sauce, don't worry.
 You'll be able to fix it.

 The Goal: Smooth Gravy that is Free of Lumps

-If you've ever been frustrated and asked, "How do I get the lumps out of my gravy?" you'll find several methods for preventing lumps and fixing them below.
+If you've ever been frustrated and wondered how to get lumps out of gravy, you'll find several methods for preventing lumps, and fixing them below.

 Some of the grease left from fried chicken cooked with flour and mixed with cream or milk makes cream or milk gravy.
 Turkey gravy and other broth-based brown gravy varieties don't use milk or cream, just the broth, and roux.

 If the flour isn't mixed properly into the gravy, it often clumps and causes lumpy gravy.
 Cornstarch used to thicken broth instead of a roux needs thorough mixing to avoid a cornstarch lump or two.